halipso/php-steam-tradeoffers/README.md

 # Methods

-The first param for all methods (except setup) is an array.
+The first param for all methods (except setup) is an associative array of options.

 ## setup(sessionId, cookies)